 – [HIRING IMMEDIATELY] PhD student RA position in machine learning and field testing of sensor arrays to support methane abatement and recovery systems to improve sustainability practices of a range of industrial applications: This project is in collaboration with a highly interdisciplinary team at MIT, will include working with novel sensor arrays, building field-deployable sensor housings and data acquisition systems, and developing, training, and testing machine learning and/or other data analytics approaches to leveraging sensor array data for real-time controls of methane abatement systems being developed by the MIT team.
 There may be opportunities for MS thesis, report, or other short-term projects associated with this project – interested students should reach out to the PI via email to discuss.

 – [RECRUITING IMMEDIATELY] Monitoring wastewater processes using spectrometric methods: A MS thesis project is available on the topic of wastewater process monitoring.
 This project involves approximately twice monthly visits to a treatment facility in Worchester, MA, working with sensor instrumentation, and data analytics.
 Preference for students who can work on this project through Spring 2022.
 This is an unpaid position that can be configured as an MS thesis, MS independent study, or a volunteer research opportunity.
 Note: Work Study funding can support this position for eligible students.

-The Environmental Sensing Lab welcomes MS and undergraduate participation in research.
-For more information about 6-12 month projects students should contact the PI directly.
+The Environmental Sensing Lab also has evolving opportunities for research at the undergraduate and masters level nearly every semester.
+For more information about 4-6-12 month projects students should contact the PI directly.